lachlan-waugh/6447/slides/content/week7.md

 ---

 ### how does ret work?
-it grabs what esp is pointing to, and jumps there
+it grabs what rsp is pointing to, and jumps there

 ```
-pop ecx
+pop rcx
-jmp ecx
+jmp rcx
 ```

-> esp is integral to our ropchain
+> rsp is integral to our ropchain

 ---